 Evolution of SMR modulation has been reported, but these studies suffer from certain shortcomings.
 Some works find no evident learning effects at the neural correlate level [25,34].
 Other studies have reported emergence of such SMR modulations [26,28,38,39], but given the short number of experimental sessions they carried out, the observed neurophysiological patterns might be only indicative of transitory effects rather than consolidated subject learning.
 Our previous work has even reported a short-term decrease in feature discriminancy during adaptive spelling [29].

-The most complete evidences of subject learning with obvious translational implications are offered in [9], [10] and [42].
-These works report on longitudinal training and involve one end-user each.
+The most complete evidence of subject learning with obvious translational implications is offered in [9], [10] and [42].
+These works report on longitudinal training and involve end-users.
 Furthermore, [10] and [42] substantiate learning effects with ERD/ERS maps and SMR topographies, respectively, over 3-4 time points throughout the training period.
-Nevertheless, these works do not relate induced brain rhythm changes to BCI performance or show that SMR improvements were consistent and continuous.
-In [42], it is acknowledged that, “across users, performance did not correlate with the amount of training.”
+Nevertheless, these works do not explicitly relate induced brain rhythm changes to BCI performance or show that SMR improvements were consistent and continuous.

 Evidence of mutual learning during training for the Cybathlon